DannyBen/runfile/README.md

 If you have used the `action :global do` notation, this is replaced with the simpler use `action do` instead.
 Also, there is no more need for empty `usage ''`, just delete it if you have it in your runfiles.

+### No more `execute` directive

+If you have used it to cross-call other actions, it is no longer available.
+As an alternative, you can define common code in separate classes and `require` them, or use the new `helpers` directive to define functions that will be available to all actions.

 ### No more need for `trap(:INT)`